From meeting to done in four steps

 Record and transcribe

-Jalapeño joins your call as a participant, captures the audio, and produces a speaker-labeled transcript using Azure OpenAI's gpt-4o-transcribe-diarize model.
-Long calls are chunked automatically so accuracy holds across hour-plus meetings.
+Jalapeño joins your call as a participant and captures a speaker-labeled transcript.
+In-app and uploaded recordings are transcribed with Azure OpenAI's gpt-4o-transcribe-diarize model, chunked automatically so accuracy holds across hour-plus meetings.
 After the call you get a structured AI summary with decisions, discussion topics, and open questions.

 Every line of the transcript is labeled with who said it, even in large team calls.